Shriek (character)

-Shriek (Frances Louise Barrison) is a character appearing in American comic books published by Marvel Comics.
-She is usually depicted as an enemy of Spider-Man, and the lover of Cletus Kasady.
+Shriek (Frances Louise Barrison) is a supervillain appearing in American comic books published by Marvel Comics.
+She is usually depicted as an enemy of Spider-Man, and the lover of Cletus Kasady known as Carnage.

-Naomie Harris portrayed the character in the live-action Sony's Spider-Man Universe film Venom: Let There Be Carnage (2021).
+Naomie Harris portrayed the character in the live action Sony's Spider-Man Universe film Venom: Let There Be Carnage (2021).

 Publication history

 Shriek first appeared in Spider-Man Unlimited #1 (May 1993) and was created by writer Tom DeFalco and artist Ron Lim.

 Fictional character biography

 Shriek is a dangerous and criminally insane villainess with the ability to manipulate sound.
 During the events of Maximum Carnage, she allied herself with Carnage and several other supervillains who went about New York on a killing spree.

 Shriek's origins and real name were, at first, uncertain.
 She was named Sandra Deel in her earliest appearances, but named Frances Louise Barrison in later appearances.
 According to the Spider-Man Encyclopedia, she was born Frances Louise Barrison, but used Sandra Deel as an alias.

 During her childhood, Frances was abused by her mother for being overweight, driving her to drugs and leading to her later fixation on becoming a mother herself.
-She became a drug dealer, which exposed her to situations that ultimately damaged her sanity; namely, being shot in the head by a police officer, and being put in Cloak's Darkforce Dimension, which awakened Shriek's latent mutant abilities.
+She became a drug dealer, which exposed her to situations that ultimately damaged her sanity; namely, being shot in the head by a police officer, and being put in Cloak's Darkforce, which awakened Shriek's latent mutant abilities.

 Shriek debuted at the start of the "Maximum Carnage" crossover.
 During Carnage's violent escape from the Ravencroft mental institution, he came across Shriek, who was also incarcerated and wished to join him.
 He freed her, and the pair embarked on a killing spree.
 They attracted the company of several other homicidal supervillains (Demogoblin, Doppelganger, and Carrion), and formed a "family," with Carnage and Shriek as the "parents" and the others as their "sons".
 Shriek also used her mental powers to increase the chaos by causing a number of New Yorkers to violently turn on one another, although the heroes were able to calm the people down before they did anything too serious, such as killing their own children.
 The killers fought a number of heroes, led by Spider-Man, but succumbed to in-fighting.
 Carnage slew the Doppelganger and left the others to their defeat and capture, although he was subsequently contained by the Avengers after a clash with Spider-Man, Venom and Black Cat.

 In the aftermath, Shriek is returned to Ravencroft, but escapes her cell by short-circuiting her power dampening unit.
 Shriek frees fellow inmates Gale, Webber, Pyromania, and Mayhem, and together they try to break out of the facility, opposed by Spider-Man and John Jameson.
 While distracted by Spider-Man, Shriek is knocked out with a tranquilizer gun by Jameson.